 International students interested in entering a one-year or two-year technical or associate degree program at Moraine Park Technical College need to complete the following admission requirements:

-– Complete an application.
+- Complete an application.
 Submit a one-time, non-refundable application fee.
 This is the same application fee for all applicants (currently $30).
+Please note, International Students may not be admitted to pre-core programs.

 - Submit the International Student Information and Financial Documentation Form.